 Equity securities may be traded in the over-the-counter market through broker/dealers acting as principal or agent, or in transactions directly with other investors.
 Transactions may also be executed on a securities exchange or through an electronic communications network.
 The Adviser seeks to obtain best execution of trades in equity securities by balancing the costs inherent in trading, including opportunity costs, market impact costs and commissions.
 As a general matter, the Adviser seeks to add value to its investment management by using market information to capitalize on market opportunities, actively seek liquidity and discover price.
 The Adviser continually monitors its trading results in an effort to improve execution.
 Fixed-income securities are generally traded in an over-the-counter market on a net basis (i.e., without commission) through dealers acting as principal or in transactions directly with the issuer.
 Dealers derive an undisclosed amount of compensation by offering securities at a higher price than they bid for them.
 Some fixed-income securities may have only one primary market maker.
 The Adviser seeks to use dealers it believes to be actively and effectively trading the security being purchased or sold, but may not always obtain the lowest purchase price or highest sale price with respect to a fixed-income security.
 The Adviser's receipt of research services (as described below) may also be a factor in the Adviser's selection of brokers and dealers.
-The Adviser may also direct certain portfolio trades to a broker that, in turn, pays a portion of the Fund's Operating expenses.
+The Adviser may also direct certain portfolio trades to a broker that, in turn, pays a portion of the Fund's operating expenses.
 The Adviser makes decisions on portfolio transactions and selects brokers and dealers subject to review by the Fund's Board.

 Investment decisions for the Fund are made independently from those of other accounts managed by the Adviser and accounts managed by affiliates of the Adviser.
-All of the Fund's trading in initial public offerings (IPO) will be done independently from any other accounts that are not managed by the Fund's portfolio managers.
-Although the Fund also expects to engage in non-IPO trading independently from any other such accounts, when the Fund and one or more of those accounts do invest in, or dispose of, the same security, available investments or opportunities for sales may be allocated among the Fund and the account(s) in a manner believed by the Adviser to be equitable.
+Except as noted below, when the Fund and one or more of those accounts invests in, or disposes of, the same security, available investments or opportunities for sales will be allocated among the Fund and the account(s) in a manner believed by the Adviser to be equitable.
 While the coordination and ability to participate in volume transactions may benefit the Fund, it is possible that this procedure could adversely impact the price paid or received and/or the position obtained or disposed of by the Fund.
-Conversely, it is possible that independent trading activity by the Adviser on behalf of the Fund, and by the Adviser's affiliates, could adversely impact the prices paid or received and/or position obtained or disposed of by the Fund.
+Investments for Federated Hermes Kaufmann Fund and other accounts managed by that fund's portfolio managers in initial public offerings (IPO) are made independently from any other accounts, and much of their non-IPO trading may also be conducted independently from other accounts.
+Trading and allocation of investments, including IPOs, for accounts managed by Federated MDTA LLC are also made independently from the Fund.
+Investment decisions and trading for certain separately managed or wrap-fee accounts, and other accounts, of the Adviser and/or certain investment adviser affiliates of the Adviser also are generally made and conducted independently from the Fund.
+It is possible that such independent trading activity could adversely impact the prices paid or received and/or positions obtained or disposed of by the Fund.